vphantom/vof/binary.md

 ### Implicit List

 A chunk is always considered a list without the need for an initial `List Open` nor a final `Close`.
 Therefore, a 7-bit ASCII file is a valid list of small integers.

+### Array

+Fixed-size multi-dimensional lists.
+Following the control character is an `Int` specifying how many dimensions there are, followed by as many `Int` as specified.
+Each value is then added from zero-index onwards, as many values as the product of all dimensions.

+For example, a 3D array of 2x2x2 could be: 250, 3, 2, 2, 2, 1, 2, 3, 4, 5, 6, 7, 8

 ### Int Optionally Signed